defi-wonderland/handbook/sites/wonderland/docs/development/research/onboarding/knowledge-base/defi/amm.md

 This section is an introduction to how AMMs work.
 It is important to read the resources and links, as the most valuable information is there.

 AMMs are protocols that do away with traditional limit-order books by letting users trade against a shared pool of deposited assets, using various formula-based approaches to determine prices rather than matching discrete orders.
-By learning how these formulas work, we can understand the core mechanics of an AMM, including how liquidity is added or removed, how prices move when trades occur, and why LPs —liquidity providers— face potential gains and risks such as impermanent loss.
+By learning how these formulas work, we can understand the core mechanics of an AMM, including how liquidity is added or removed, how prices move when trades occur, and why LPs, liquidity providers, face potential gains and risks such as impermanent loss.

 A common starting point is the constant product model:

 $x \cdot y = k$

-where $x$ and $y$ are on-chain balances of two distinct assets, and $k$ is a fixed constant (at least before factoring in fees).
+Where $x$ and $y$ are on-chain balances of two distinct assets, and $k$ is a fixed constant (at least before factoring in fees).
 When a user swaps one asset for the other, the pool's new balances $x'$ and $y'$ still need to satisfy $x' \cdot y' \geq k$.
 The difference arises from the trading fee and the fact that $k$ can effectively increase over time as more liquidity or fees are added.
 From this product formula emerges the important concept of **price impact.**

 :::tip
-**Price slippage:**  it's the gap between the price you expect for a trade and the price at which it ultimately goes through, often caused by swift market shifts between placing an order its execution.
+**Price slippage:** It's the gap between the price you expect for a trade and the price at which it ultimately goes through, often caused by swift market shifts between placing an order and its execution.

-**Price Impact:** trading a larger amount of one token will shift the balance significantly, thereby moving the quoted price of the second token more and more.
+**Price Impact:** Trading a larger amount of one token will shift the balance significantly, thereby moving the quoted price of the second token more and more.
 :::

-**As an example,** assuming current ETH/DAI price is $2000 and the initial liquidity pair has 62,500,000 DAI and 25,000 ETH.
+**As an example,** assuming the current ETH/DAI price is $2000 and the initial liquidity pair has 62,500,000 DAI and 25,000 ETH.
 This will give you a constant product of 1.56 billion.
 The table shows the price slippage or premium that you will have to pay as your transaction sizes grow:

 | **ETH Purcharsed** | **Cost per ETH in DAI** | **Total Cost in DAI** | **Premium** | **New DAI Reserve** | **New ETH Reserve** | **k** |
 | --- | --- | --- | --- | --- | --- | --- |